 When a job relinquishes the CPU it is because either it has used its full time quantum, or because it has paused to perform an I/O activity.
-The scheduler uses this information to change the priority of the job; CPU bound jobs using their full time quantum are moved down to a lower priority job, while I/O bound jobs are moved to higher priority queues.
+The scheduler uses this information to change the priority of the job; CPU bound jobs using their full time quantum are moved down one priority level, while I/O bound jobs that give up their time slice are moved to a one level higher priority queue.
 This approach gives I/O bound tasks better response times since they are given higher priority when they need the CPU.
-In order to prevent starvation, low priority tasks can periodically be bumped up to higher priority queues if they have not been run in a long time.
+The MLFQ scheduler has a starvation problem just like SJF if there is a continual stream of small jobs.
+There are potential schemes to prevent starvation, for example: low priority tasks can periodically be bumped up to higher priority queues if they have not been run in a long time.